How Much Does a Siberian Husky Cost? (2023 Price Guide)

 Huskies are generally healthy dogs.
 However, the problems that they are prone to can be extremely expensive.
 Hip dysplasia can cost $6,000 per hip for surgery, while cataracts can cost as much as $4,000 per eye.
 For this reason, we recommend pet insurance.

-The cost of pet insurance varies widely depending on what it covers. $15 will likely cover an accident-only plan, but most pet owners will want more coverage.
+The cost of pet insurance varies widely depending on what it covers.
+While $15 will likely cover an accident-only plan, most pet owners will want more coverage.
 You should ensure that the plan covers hip dysplasia.
 Many insurance companies leave this out, though it is one of the most frequent and expensive problems that Huskies can have.

 Siberian Husky Environmental Maintenance Costs